JumperWasHere/assessment-1.1/Angular.md

 ### Sign In

 This module is for authenticate user before allowing them to access the **Dashboard** module.
-Implement the **Sign In** module interface in Angular using HTML and Sass.
+Construct the **Sign In** module interface in Angular using HTML and Sass.

 #### Interface